- College of Arts & Sciences

 2. All expenses reimbursed by the University must have a clear business purpose, consistent with University policies and prevailing law, and be properly documented.

-3. No employee may authorize his/her own reimbursements or exceptions to travel policies except University Officers and Deans, whose expenses are reviewed by the University Controller.
+3. No employee may authorize his/her own reimbursements or exceptions to travel policies except University Officers and Deans.
 The authorizing employee may not be subordinate to the requesting employee.

 4. The University’s primary mode of payment to employees and students is direct deposit.
 Except when specifically requested to be paid in the form of a check, reimbursements will be made via direct deposit to the bank account of the student or employee.